Overview

 Selected Publications

-Schaumberg, Rebecca L. and Stephanie C. Lin (conditionally accepted), “Partitioned Prosociality: Why Giving a Large Donation Bit-by-Bit Makes People Seem More Committed to Social Causes,” Journal of Experimental Psychology: General.
+Schaumberg, Rebecca L. and Stephanie C. Lin (forthcoming), “Partitioned Prosociality: Why Giving a Large Donation Bit-by-Bit Makes People Seem More Committed to Social Causes,” Journal of Experimental Psychology: General.

 Lin, Stephanie C., Taly Reich, and Tamar A. Kreps (2023), “Feeling Good or Feeling Right: Sustaining Negative Emotion After Exposure to Human Suffering,” Journal of Marketing Research, 60(3), 543-563.